Mapping the Growth of Remote Developer Jobs: Top 11 States Embracing Remote Work

 Most of the lower cost of living is found in the east of both states, while the western half provides many options for urban living nestled amongst the forests.

-Washington is home to Seattle, host to Amazon, Microsoft, and Boeing, and is one of the top tech cities in the country, making it a desirable place to meet other developers and remote workers.
+Washington is home to Seattle, host to Amazon, Microsoft, and Boeing, and is one of the top tech cities in the country, making it a desirable place to meet other remote workers.
 In the eastern half of Washington lies the riverfront city Spokane.

 In Oregon, Portland, Eugene, and Salem all offer artistic, eclectic communities for those who work from home to be a part of.